thin-edge/mosquitto/www/pages/documentation/dynamic-security.md

 When an event occurs that needs an ACL check, the ACLs for that ACL type are checked in order until there is a matching ACL for the topic in question.

 Within each role that is checked, the ACLs are checked in priority order.
+If ACLs have identical priority, they are evaluated in the order shown in the `getRole` command.

 The roles assigned to a client are checked first, in priority order.
 Each client group is checked in priority order, with all of the roles in a